-Of the “big three” US airlines, American has by far the worst IT, in my opinion.
+Of the “big three” US airlines, American has the worst IT, in my opinion.
 I find their website to be fairly usable, though too basic.
-Everything else about their IT just seems like a mess, from the lack of functionality of their app, to not even being able to apply mileage or systemwide upgrades through their website.
+Their app is even worse, and trails the apps offered by both Delta and United.
+The lack of functionality of both the website and app can be frustrating as a passenger.

 What could cause American to not clear an upgrade list in the correct order?

 - American has premium economy and international first class on some planes, so it could be that you show #1 and are trying to upgrade from economy to business, while #10 on the list is the first person on the list looking for an upgrade from business to first, and they clear (in this case, #1-9 aren’t eligible for that upgrade)

 - The same is true for planes with premium economy, where someone can be upgraded to premium economy, while you’re looking for an upgrade to business class

 - Sometimes the upgrade list doesn’t correctly display the priority for those passengers traveling with companions, and as a result the companion may be cleared in an order that isn’t reflected on the public list

 A similar situation is true for standby.
 For example, non-rev passengers are typically at the bottom of the standby list, so it could be that you’re standing by for economy, while a non-rev employee is waitlisted for economy, business, or first class.
 If there are only first class seats available, they’d get the seat and not you (we can save the merits of that system for another post).

 Circling back to the above example of the Dallas to London flight, that flight was operated by a 777-200 with economy, premium economy, and business.
 My guess is that #1-5 on the upgrade list were upgrading to business class, while #15 was the only person waitlisted for premium economy.